pydanny/pydanny.github.com/posts2013/2013-05-03-tools-we-used-to-write-2scoops.rst

 .. _`Ebook Formatting: KF8, Mobi & EPUB`: http://www.amazon.com/Ebook-Formatting-Mobi-EPUB-ebook/dp/B00BWQXHU6/ref=la_B0077BQLH6_1_2?ie=UTF8&qid=1366041987&sr=1-2&tag=ihpydanny-20

-While I worked on the mobile editions, Audrey focused on the print version and adding more art and tiny bit of new content.
+While I worked on the mobile editions, Audrey focused on the print version and adding more art and bits and pieces of new content.
 She focused on clarity and flow, and the result is that the book feels even lighter to read and yet is dense with useful information.
 To test how the book launched, she would order a copy from the printer and wait several days for it to arrive.
 Then she would inspect the cover and interior with her incredibly exacting eye.
 It's a slow process, but Audrey wanted to make absolutely certain our readers would enjoy and use the print edition.

 On April 10th we launched the final in PDF, Kindle, and ePub form.
 The PDF weighs in at 2.7 MB, and the Kindle file is a bit heaver.
 At some point we'll do the work to reduce file size, but for now we're working on other things.